UoA-eResearch/vmhandbook/README.md

 ├── _config.yml     # Jekyll configurations
-├── _doclinux       # A Jekyll collection for Linux VM FAQs ├── _docwindows     # A Jekyll collection for Windows VM FAQs ├── _includes       # Overwritten parts of the template
+├── _doclinux       # A Jekyll collection for Linux VM FAQs ├── _docwindows     # A Jekyll collection for Windows VM FAQs ├── _docgeneric     # A Jekyll collection for generic FAQs
+├── _includes       # Overwritten parts of the template
 ├── _site           # Jekyll outputs
 ├── assets          # Static files like images, JS/CSS files.